BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-03-22-microplastics.md

 * [“The Surprising Solution to Ocean Plastic”](https://www.ted.com/talks/david_katz_what_if_you_could_turn_plastic_trash_into_cash) - 14 min
 * [“This app makes it fun to pick up plastic”](https://www.ted.com/talks/jeff_kirschner_this_app_makes_it_fun_to_pick_up_litter) - 6 min

-Also, because this project was researched so extensively, we include a list many relevant links to the subject (see above) - it’s worth your time to dig in to it.
+Also, because this project was researched so extensively, we include a list of many relevant links to the subject (see above) - it’s worth your time to dig in to it.
 You will come away with a new appreciation about what role each one of us has in limiting polluting the Earth with plastic.